mchamochin1/Company_Twitter_Sentiment/README.md

 # Company_Twitter_Sentiment

-This project analyses the sentiment that a Corporation has in Twitter for a Corporation who wants to develop social media monitoring to measure the impact of their brand and commercial actions.
+This project analyses the sentiment that a Corporation has in Twitter for a Corporation who wants to develop its social media monitoring to measure the impact of their brand and commercial actions.

 In order to make this analysis, the following tasks are performed: